boardfish/dissertation/contents/3-design.md

 far were all in motion before I was introduced to this, so I saw Blacklight as an excellent opportunity to apply it.

-In summary, Atomic Design serves as *"not a linear process, but rather a mental model to help us think of our user interfaces as both a cohesive whole and a collection of parts *at the same time*"*<!-- FIXME: https://atomicdesign.bradfrost.com/chapter-2/ -->.
-While Atomic Design in full uses five different levels of hierarchy - atoms, molecules, organisms, templates, and pages - I employed only three of these and expressed only two in React.
+In summary, Atomic Design serves as *"not a linear process, but rather a mental model to help us think of our user interfaces as both a cohesive whole and a collection of parts *at the same time*"* [@atomicdesign].
+While Atomic Design in full uses a five-level hierarchy - atoms, molecules, organisms, templates, and pages - I employed only three of these and expressed only two in React.

 Atoms were designed with the intent of taking in one or several Rails objects as props, and representing those.
 They would not use asynchronous calls to APIs.